BibhuAsishPanda1925/Analog-IC-Design-internship/content/cad-install-eda.md

   - **SHUTDOWN WSL**: 💻 `wsl --shutdown` to shutdown and apply updates.
   - **START UBUNTU 24.04** 🖱️ When you click the **Windows Button**, you should see the _Ubuntu 24.04** app on the _Recently Added_ list on the left. **Click** the icon to start the Ubuntu shell.
   - **UPDATE UBUNTU LINUX** 💻 Type `sudo apt update && sudo apt upgrade -y` in the **Linux Shell** to upgrade packages. ⚠️ Make sure you have a good internert connection.
 This may take a while.
 - **CLONE the COURSE GITHUB PAGE**: There are two scripts and a bashrc file in the course repository to help you install and setup the EDA tools.
-So we will clone the repository first:
+So we will clone the repository first
   - **Change to your home directory** by simply typing 💻 `cd`
   - **Clone the repository** 💻 `git clone https://github.com/silicon-vlsi/SI-2025-AnalogIC.git`
   - You should see a directory `SI-2025-AnalogIC` ⚠️ **DO NOT WORK IN THIS DIRECTORY** This is our course page so everytime we update it with new info, you should update it locally as well.

 - **COPY** the two scripts from the repo directory to your current working directory and make them **executable**:
   - `cp ~/SI-2025-AnalogIC/install*.sh .`
   - `chmod +x install*.sh`